neptune2016/syllabus/readme.md

 - Fill out the course survey (todo: casey will add link).
 This will be used to tailor the content to your interests and make decisions about how to run the course to best fit everyones' needs. *Please complete the survey by XXX*.

-- Bring a copy of [Practical Computing for Biologists](http://www.sinauer.com/practical-computing-for-biologists.html) (abbreviated in this document as PCfB) and read "Gefore you Begin", Chapter 1, and Chapter 2.
+- Bring a copy of [Practical Computing for Biologists](http://www.sinauer.com/practical-computing-for-biologists.html) (abbreviated in this document as PCfB) and read "Before you Begin", Chapter 1, and Chapter 2.
 Also download an familiarize yourself with the [example files](http://practicalcomputing.org) provided at the [book website](http://practicalcomputing.org).

 - Please an Ethernet adapter and Ethernet cable, as wifi access will be slow.